Pixpipe/pixpipejs/cookbook/readme.md

 ...
 ```

 If we wanted to get a reference to the original data array of the input image, we would have used `inputImg.getData()` instead of `inputImg.getDataCopy()`.
-Then modifying the array would change the content of the input image and we dont want that.
+Then modifying the array would change the content of the input image and we don't want that.

 Now, we are dealing with checking the number of components per pixel, remember, we want this filter to accept only 1, 3 and 4 components images: